Church Scaffolding for Uneven Floors

 The Spanner Kit base is in position to go back up with the tower.

 Barbara and Ashton begin to set frames.
-It took about 20 minutes to rebuild the tower and then it was rolled side to side to change bulbs over this row.
+It took about 20 minutes to rebuild the tower and then it was rolled side to side on its castors to change bulbs over the entire row.

-Terry snaps the 22-pound gin pole to the center of the first frame to continue up with the tower.
+Terry snaps the 22-pound gin pole to the center of the first frame to continue up with the tower to complete another row of lightbulbs.